Madgaon Junction railway station

-Madgaon Junction Railway Station (station code: MAO) is a railway junction and major station on the Indian Railways network, specifically on the South Western Railway line to Vasco da Gama, Goa and the Konkan Railway, in Madgaon, Goa, India.
+Madgaon Junction Railway Station (station code: MAO) is a railway junction and major station on the Indian Railways network in Goa, India.
+It serves the South Western Railway line to Vasco da Gama, Goa and the Konkan Railway, in Madgaon, Goa, India.
 The station is progressing by getting electrified and double-tracked with the addition of new platforms.

 Major trains

-The train which originates from Madgaon Junction are :
+Major trains available from Madgaon Junction are as follows: